Manage your workspace experience

 Apps and desktops in your workspace are represented in a “card” layout.
 A pop-up window shows more details and actions.

 You can search everything in your workspace and open apps directly from the search results.
-Search currently requires a minimum of three characters.
+Search requires a minimum of three characters.

 Recents displays recently opened apps, desktops, and files.
 For apps and desktops, depending on screen size, you see up to 30 (of each).
 For files, you see up to 15.